• Skip to primary navigation

 Tempeh Khao Soi - Coconut Noodles Soup

-📘 What is Khao Soi
+📘 What Is Khao Soi

 Khao Soi is a popular Northern Thai noodle soup.
 It consists of rice or wheat noodles served in a very aromatic coconut milk broth.
 The broth is creamy and flavored with red curry paste, ginger, and garlic, giving it an amazing flavor.

-The authentic version includes chicken as the protein of choice, and fish sauce.
+The authentic version includes chicken as the protein of choice and fish sauce.
 To keep this recipe vegan, we will replace the chicken with tempeh and the fish sauce with soy sauce.

 Tempeh Khao Soi - Coconut Noodles Soup

-🥣 How to Make Khao Soi
+🥣 How to Make It

 Soup